- South Asian Cardiovascular Risk

 2) Imaging cell injury & recovery in the heart.
 Designing molecular probes that track to injured heart cells where cardiac MRI can visualize signals of early cardiac injury and facilitate preventive medical therapy.
 I have also optimized a new imaging method for viable cells, manganese-enhanced MRI, to delineate live heart cells or transplanted stem cells.
 A third area of imaging research surrounds the impact of hypothermia on preservation of heart tissue after myocardial infarction, where cooling the heart and body to 5-6 degrees cooler than average protects up to 90% of at-risk heart muscle from dying.

-Cardiovascular Outcomes Assessment of the MitraClip Percutaneous Therapy for Heart Failure Patients With Functional Mitral Regurgitation (The COAPT Trial)
+Cardiovascular Outcomes Assessment of the MitraClip Percutaneous Therapy for Heart Failure Patients With Functional Mitral Regurgitation (The COAPT Trial) and COAPT CAS

 The purpose of the Cardiovascular Outcomes Assessment of the MitraClip Percutaneous Therapy for Heart Failure Patients with Functional Mitral Regurgitation (COAPT) Trial is to confirm the safety and effectiveness of the MitraClip System for the treatment of moderate-to-severe or severe functional mitral regurgitation (FMR) in Symptomatic Heart Failure Subjects who are treated per standard of care and who have been determined by the site's local heart team as not appropriate for mitral valve surgery.
 This randomized controlled trial will provide the opportunity to strengthen or add labeling claims regarding safety and clinical benefits of the MitraClip System for symptomatic heart failure patients with moderate-to-severe or severe functional mitral regurgitation.
 Approximately 610 subjects will be randomized at up to 100 investigational sites with approximately 305 subjects targeted to receive the study device.
 COAPT study completed recruiting subjects in June 2017.
 As part of the COAPT trial, a subset of patients will be registered in the cardiopulmonary exercise (CPX) sub-study.
 The objective of this sub-study is to evaluate the exercise responses in a sub-cohort of COAPT subjects who receive MitraClip device (Device group) compared to the Control group who do not receive MitraClip device.
 (Note: the CPX Sub-study subjects will contribute to the analyses of the COAPT primary and secondary endpoints) As an extension of the COAPT RCT trial, COAPT CAS study will be conducted after COAPT enrollment is complete under the same investigational device exemption (IDE(G120024)).
 The objective of this study is to evaluate the MitraClip® NT System for the treatment of clinically significant functional mitral regurgitation (FMR) in symptomatic heart failure subjects who are treated per standard of care and who have been determined by the site's local heart team as not appropriate for mitral valve surgery.
-The anticipated study Primary Completion date is July 2018 and the Study Completion Date is July 2024.
-COAPT CAS is presently recruiting subjects.
+The anticipated Study Completion Date is July 2024.
+COAPT CAS completed recruiting subjects in March 2019.